We’re armed with a master’s degree in nutrition, hundreds of hours of culinary classes, and oodles of research on parenting picky eaters.

 It also doesn’t hurt to be a bit obvious here, maybe actually saying things like, “Gee, I know this apple is going to give me so much more energy that those chips … and mmmmmmm … it’s just so sweet and juicy!
 I feel really good about this choice!”
 Ok – so you don’t need to sound like a commercial – just make it natural!
 But look for ways to get that point across!
 And remember – making this effort really is worth it, so don’t give up!

 Want more tips to help your kids become better eaters?
-Check out:
+Check out our posts below:

 - Part 2: Getting the Kids Involved